WebAssembly/wasi-crypto/design/security.md

 vulnerabilities.

-As a result, `wasi-crypto` APIs must not trust applications for providing correctly sized output buffers:
+As a result, `wasi-crypto` APIs must not trust applications for providing correctly sized output buffers.

 The following API would assume that `$tag` was properly allocated for the expected authentication tag: